ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

   | ``SHT_AARCH64_AUTH_RELR`` | ``0x70000004`` | Section type for compressed signed relative relocations |
   +---------------------------+----------------+---------------------------------------------------------+

-The value is in the AArch64 Processor specfic range.
+The value is in the AArch64 Processor-specific range.
 The value is subject to change if there is a clash with any section types added by AAELF64_.